HB9HFM/AREDN/README.md

 The return code of the script
 - 0 : The service works, there is a listener on port 69
 - 1 : There is no listener on port 69

+# Cisco Corporate Directory
+Convert the phonebook.xml file intended for a YEAlink for a Cisco